 The Assessment Program at AIR is a well regarded organization that is growing rapidly.
 We focus on providing our clients with customized assessments that not only measure student achievement against state standards, but also provide meaningful score reports that can help students, parents, and educators address any areas of student weakness.
 Our environment is fast-paced and requires people at all levels who are willing to roll up their sleeves to get the work done on time while maintaining high quality.

-We are currently seeking a Senior Science Test Developer to join our team in the Washington, D.C. or Chicago, IL office.
+We are currently seeking a Senior Science Test Developer to join our team in the Washington, D.C. office.

 A Senior Science Test Developer may be assigned to one of three different jobs within test development: (1) a senior member of a science content team, (2) a team leader or (3) an item development manager for a state assessment project.
 More information is provide below.